Epicfisher/heroku-buildpack-libopus/README.md

 # heroku-buildpack-libopus

-A Heroku buildpack that downloads and builds libopus (1.2-alpha).
+A Heroku buildpack that downloads and builds the most recent versions of libopus.